bongiozzo/musica_mustdie/output/band_anthrax.md

 # Anthrax

-Дискография
-"Fistful of Metal" 1983, Speed Metal
-"Armed and Dangerous" 1985, Speed Metal
-"Spreading the Disease" 1985, Thrash
-"Among the Living" 1986, Thrash
-"I'm the Man (single)" 1987, Thrash
-"State of Euphoria" 1988, Thrash
-"Penikufesin (single)" 1989, Thrash
-"Persistence of Time" 1990, Thrash
-"Attack of the Killer Bs" 1991, Thrash
-"Sound of White Noise" 1993, Thrash
-"Stomp 442" 1995, Thrash
-"Volume 8: The Threat Is Real" 1998, Thrash
-"Return Of The Killer A's" 1999, Thrash
-"We've Come for You All" 2003, Thrash
-"Taking the Music Back (single)" 2003, Thrash
-"Music Of Mass Destruction Live" 2004, Thrash
-"The Greater Of Two Evils" 2004, Thrash
-"Alive 2 The Special Edition Dvd" 2005, Thrash "Worship Music" 2011, Thrash
-"Evil Twin (single)" 2015, Thrash
-"For All Kings" 2016, Metal
+Legend of USA Thrash

+## Дискография

+### "Fistful of Metal" 1983, Speed Metal

+1. Deathrider
+2. Metal Thrashing Mad
+3. I'm Eighteen
+4. Panic
+5. Subjugator
+6. Soldiers Of Metal
+7. Death From Above
+8. Anthrax
+9. Across The River
+10.Howling Furgies

+(p)&(c) 1983 ISLAND Records

+### "Armed and Dangerous" 1985, Speed Metal

+1. Armed And Dangerous
+2. Raise Hell
+3. God Save The Queen
+4. Metal Thrashing Mad (Live)
+5. Panic   (Live)
+6. Soldiers Of Metal  (Collectors Rare Track)
+7. Howling Furies (Collectors Rare Track)

+(p)&(c) 1985 ISLAND Records

+### "Spreading the Disease" 1985, Thrash

+1. A.I.R.
+2. Lone Justice
+3. Madhouse
+4. S.S.C. / Stand Or Fall
+5. The Enemy
+6. Aftershock
+7. Armed And Dangerous
+8. Medusa
+9. Guns - Ho

+ Charlie Benante - Drums
+ Danny Lilker - Lead Guitar
+ Scott Ian  - Rhythm Guitar
+ Joe Belladonna - Vocal
+ Frank Bello - Bass Guitar

+(p)&(c) 1985 ISLAND Records

+### "Among the Living" 1986, Thrash

+1. Among The Living
+2. Caught In A Mosh
+3. I Am The Law
+4. Efilnikufesin (N.F.L.)
+5. A Skeleton In The Closet
+6. Indians
+7. One World
+8. A.D.I. / Horror Of It All
+9. Imitation Of Life

+ Charlie Benante - Drums
+ Dan Spitz - Lead Guitar, Acoustic Guitar
+ Scott Ian  - Rhythm Guitar
+ Joe Belladonna - Vocal
+ Frank Bello - Bass Guitar

+(P)c 1987 ISLAND Records

+### "I'm the Man (single)" 1987, Thrash

+1. I'm The Man З (Censored Radio Version)
+2. I'm The Man З (Def Uncensored Version)
+3. Sabbath Bloody Sabbath
+4. I'm The Man - Live (Extremely Def III Uncensored Version)
+5. Caught In A Mosh - Live
+6. I Am The Law - Live

+Produced By ANTHRAX And Paul Haminason.
+З Produced By Eddie Kramer & ANTHRAX For Remarkable Productions.

+(p)c 1987 ISLAND Records

+### "State of Euphoria" 1988, Thrash

+1. Be All End All
+2. Out Of Sight, Out Of Mind
+3. Make Me Laugh
+4. Antisocial
+5. Who Cares Wins
+6. Now It's Dark
+7. Schism
+8. Misery Loves Company
+9. 13
+10.Finale

+ Charlie Benante - Drums
+ Dan Spitz - Lead Guitar
+ Scott Ian - Rhythm Guitar
+ Joe Belladonna - Vocal
+ Frank Bello - Bass Guitar

+Produced By ANTHRAX And Mark Dodson
+Engineered By Alex Perialas

+(p)+(c) 1988 ISLAND Records

+### "Penikufesin (single)" 1989, Thrash

+1. Now It's Dark
+2. Antisocial (French Version)
+3. Friggin In The Riggin
+4. Parasite
+5. Sects
+6. Pipeline

+ Charlie Benante - Drums
+ Dan Spitz - Lead Guitar
+ Scott Ian - Rhythm Guitar
+ Joe Belladonna - Vocal
+ Frank Bello - Bass Guitar

+Produced By ANTHRAX And Mark Dodson

+(p)+(c) 1989 ISLAND Records

+### "Persistence of Time" 1990, Thrash

+1. Time
+2. Blood
+3. Keep It In The Family
+4. In My World
+5. Gridlock
+6. Intro To Reality
+7. Belly Of The Beast
+8. Got The Time *
+9. H8 Red
+10.One Man Stands
+11.Discharge

+ Charlie Benante - Drums
+ Dan Spitz - Lead Guitar
+ Scott Ian - Rhythm Guitar
+ Joe Belladonna - Vocal
+ Frank Bello - Bass Guitar

+   (c) 1990 ISLAND Records Inc.
+ * (c) 1979 POKAZYKA Ltd.

+### "Attack of the Killer Bs" 1991, Thrash

+1. Milk (Ode to Billy)
+2. Bring The Noise
+3. Keep It In The Family (Live)
+4. Startin' Up A Posse
+5. Protest And Survive
+6. Chromatic Death
+7. I'm The Man '91
+8. Parasite (3:14)
+9. Pipeline
+10.Sects
+11.Belly Of The Beast (Live)
+12.NFB (Dallabnikufesin)

+(P)&(C) 1991 ISLAND Records

+### "Sound of White Noise" 1993, Thrash

+1. Potters Field
+2. Only
+3. Room For One More
+4. Packaged Rebellion
+5. Hy Pro Glo
+6. Invisible
+7. 1000 Points Of Hate
+8. Black Lodge
+9. C11 H17 N2 O2 S Na
+10.Burst
+11.This Is Not An Exit

+ Charlie Benante - Drums
+ Dan Spitz - Lead Guitar
+ Scott Ian - Rhythm Guitar
+ John Bush - Vocal
+ Frank Bello - Bass Guitar

+Produced By Dave Jerden & ANTHRAX

+(p)+(c) 1993 ELEKTRA Records

+### "Stomp 442" 1995, Thrash

+1. Random Acts Of  Senseless Violence
+2. Fueled
+3. King Size
+4. Riding Shotgun
+5. Perpetual Motion
+6. In A Zone
+7. Nothing
+8. American Pompeii
+9. Drop The Ball
+10.Tester
+11.Bare

+Produced & Mixed By Butcher Brothers & ANTHRAX.

+Scott Ian - Guitars,Vocals
+Charlie Benante - Drums,Guitars
+Frank Bello - 4 & 12 String Bass,Vocals
+John Bush - Vocals

+(P)&(C) 1995 ELEKTRA Entertainment group

+### "Volume 8: The Threat Is Real" 1998, Thrash

+### "Return Of The Killer A's" 1999, Thrash

+### "We've Come for You All" 2003, Thrash

+01. Contact
+02. What Doesn't Die
+03. Superhero
+04. Refuse To Be Denied
+05. Safe Home
+06. Any Place but Here
+07. Nobody Knows Anything
+08. Strap It On
+09. Black Dahlia
+10. Cadillac Rock Box
+11. Taking The Music Back
+12. Crash
+13. Think About An End
+14. W.C.F.Y.A.
+15. Safe Home (acoustic)
+16. We're A Happy Family (THE RAMONES cover)

+All songs written and arranged by Anthrax
+Produced by Anthrax and Scrap 60 Productions (Rob Caggiano, Eddie Wohl и Steve Regina)
+Mixed by Scarp 60 and Charlie Benante
+Cover painting by Alex Ross

+### "Taking the Music Back (single)" 2003, Thrash

+### "Music Of Mass Destruction Live" 2004, Thrash

+01. What Doesn't Die
+02. Got The Time
+03. Caught In A Mosh
+04. Safe Home
+05. Room For One More
+06. Antisocial
+07. Nobody Knows Anything
+08. Fueled
+09. Inside Out
+10. Refuse To Be Denied
+11. I Am The Law
+12. Only

+John Bush - vocal
+Scott Ian - rhythm guitar
+Rob Caggiano - lead guitar
+Frank Bello - bass
+Charlie Benante - drums

+Recorded December 5, 2003 at The Metro in Chicago, Illinois.
+Bonus footage recorded December 6, 2003 at The
+Machine Shop in Flint, Michigan.
+Produced by Hank Neuberger & Terry Fryer at
+The Studios of Third Wave AIV.
+Mastered by Dan Stout at Colossal Mastering.
+"Captain 'Thrax" character by Steve Kapo.
+Art direction by Charlie Benante and Alex Ross.
+Cover by Alex Ross.
+Cover lettering & digital effects by David Riske.
+Photography by Andy Buchanan.
+Graphic design and commix illustrations by Brent
+H. Thompson.

+### "The Greater Of Two Evils" 2004, Thrash

+01. Deathrider
+02. Metal Thrashing Mad
+03. Caught In A Mosh
+04. A.I.R.
+05. Among The Living
+06. Keep It In The Family
+07. Indians
+08. Madhouse
+09. Panic
+10. I Am The Law
+11. Belly Of The Beast
+12. N.F.L.
+13. Be All End All
+14. Gung-Ho

+### "Alive 2 The Special Edition Dvd" 2005, Thrash

+01. Among The Living
+02. Caught In A Mosh
+03. A.I.R.
+04. Madhouse
+05. Efilnikufesin (N.F.L.)
+06. Deathrider
+07. Medusa
+08. In My World
+09. Indians
+10. Time
+11. I`m The Man
+12. Be All End All
+13. I Am The Law

+Bonus:
+Lone Justice (Clip)
+Documentary
+State Of Euphoria
+Juliya Interwiew
+Touring Tales
+The Vaccine
+Photo Gallery

+### "Worship Music" 2011, Thrash

+1. Worship (Intro) 01:41
+2. Earth on Hell 03:11
+3. The Devil You Know 04:46
+4. Fight 'Em Til You Can't 05:48
+5. I'm Alive 05:37
+6. Hymn 1 00:38
+7. In the End 06:46
+8. The Giant 03:47
+9. Hymn 2 00:44
+10. Judas Priest 06:24
+11. Crawl 05:29
+12. The Constant 05:01
+13. Revolution Screams 06:08

+Scott Ian - Guitars (rhythm), Vocals
+Charlie Benante - Drums, Percussion
+Joey Belladonna - Vocals
+Rob Caggiano - Guitars (lead)
+Frank Bello - Bass

+### "Evil Twin (single)" 2015, Thrash

+1. Evil Twin  04:39

+### "For All Kings" 2016, Metal

+01. You Gotta Believe
+02. Monster at the End
+03. For All Kings
+04. Breathing Lightning
+05. Suzerain
+06. Evil Twin
+07. Blood Eagle Wings
+08. Defend Avenge
+09. All of Them Thieves
+10. This Battle Chose Us
+11. Zero Tolerance

 ## Отношения с другими группами